corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 ## I don't like preludes

-Preludes help beginners start quickly with zero boilerplate, but can cause namespace pollution and naming conflicts for experienced developers in larger projects.
+Preludes help beginners start quickly and with zero boilerplate, but they also prevent users from understanding the full picture of a crate.
+For larger projects, preludes can cause namespace pollution and naming conflicts.

 I have a hard time reviewing code which uses preludes: looking up a definition might not work in my code review tool, and I'd have to manually track down where types came from.